Disability Tax Credit Resources, Canada 2026

 CRA DTC helpline Phone the CRA's individual enquiries line for DTC status, eligibility questions, and appeals.
 1-800-959-8281

-Four federal programs that DTC approval helps you access.
-The combined value often exceeds the credit itself.
+Four federal programs that DTC approval may help you access when each program's rules are met.
+The combined value can exceed the credit itself.

 Program2026 valueOfficial link